 Excessive or impacted ear wax can cause discomfort and hearing loss.
 It can also interfere with the normal operation of hearing aids.
 Traditional methods of removal, such as syringing, may be effective but carry some inconveniences.

-We use a method called Microsuction, The ear wax and the ear canal remain in clear vision for the practitioner throughout the procedure and this improves efficiency of the clearance and significantly reduces risk.
+We use a method called Microsuction ear wax removal.
+The ear wax and the ear canal remain in clear vision for the practitioner throughout the procedure and this improves efficiency of the clearance and significantly reduces risk.
 Most microsuction treatments are 100% successful at the first time of asking with minimal oil installation required beforehand.

-Microsuction is the method of ear wax and foriegn body removal used by the majority of Ear, Nose and Throat Outpatient Clinics and is often referred to as a ‘gold standard’ treatment method.
+Microsuction ear wax removal is the method of ear wax and foreign body removal used by the majority of Ear, Nose and Throat Outpatient Clinics and is often referred to as a ‘gold standard’ treatment method.
 Otec Hearing is able to offer this service in the comfort of your own home.BOOK Today